 Founded in 1996, the Neon Museum is a non-profit 501 (c) 3 organization dedicated to collecting, preserving, studying and exhibiting iconic Las Vegas signs for educational, historic, arts and cultural enrichment.
 The Neon Museum campus includes the outdoor exhibition space known as the Neon Boneyard Main Collection, the Neon Boneyard North Gallery, which houses additional rescued signs, and a Visitors’ Center housed inside the former La Concha Motel lobby.

-If you are on a guided tour, we ask that you stay with your interpreter at all times.
-If you need to leave for any reason, please inform your interpreter and they will request a staff escort.
+If you are on a Guided Tour, we ask that you stay with your Museum Interpreter at all times.
+If you need to leave for any reason, please inform your Interpreter and they will request a staff escort.